sam-wee/edb-osp/_resources/0-covid-19.md

 - For returning pet owners from US & UK, download the info-pack [here](/docs/Info-Pack-for-returning-pet-owners-US-UK.pdf) to find out the steps required to bring your furry friends home with you!

 - Keep updated with the latest news resources and public statements [below](#latest-news).

-- For further queries, please contact us at [hello@singaporeglobalnetwork.com](mailto:hello@singaporeglobalnetwork.com).
-During this period, we know you may be anxious so we will do our best to get back to you in less than 12 hours.

 [Download the checklist](http://go.gov.sg/sgn-returningoschecklist), and share them with fellow returning Singapore residents!